-Southern Nevada Regional Housing Authority's Supportive Services Department's primary function is to inform seniors and families of the available community services and resources and assist them with facilitating access to those services.
-The Department's mission is to assist the clients and surrounding community of SNRHA in developing and achieving their full potential and improve the quality of life.
+Southern Nevada Regional Housing Authority's Supportive Services Department's primary function is to connect residents to resources and services in the community.
+The department's mission is to assist residents and their surrounding communities in developing and achieving self-sufficiency, quality of life and aging in place.
 These goals are continuously met by providing several onsite service providers, advocating for the residents, distributing resource information, and making referrals as needed.

-Actions planned during the next year to address the needs to public housing
+Actions planned during the next year to address the needs of public housing residents